ranshaa05/WaifuLabs-Bot/README.md

 # WaifuLabs Bot
-Fully-featured Discord bot that crawls through www.WaifuLabs.com and fetches a waifu!
+Fully-featured Discord bot that crawls through www.WaifuLabs.com step-by step and fetches a waifu!

 ---
-Note: This is my first Discord bot/Python program.
+This is my first Discord bot/Python program.
 Hope you like it! 😃